dionyziz/ting/etc/spec/SPECIFICATION.md

 color.
 Unread messages are any messages of user-interest which have not been viewed by the user yet.
 Activating a conversation with unread messages marks their messages as read.
-Messages of user-interest are defined as any received message in a private conversation, or any message mentioning the user's name in a channel.
+Messages of user-interest are defined as any received message in a private conversation, or any message mentioning the user's name prefixed with an `@` in a channel.

 If there are unread messages in the active conversation when the user is not active (has switched to another tab or window), the window title gets prepended